sum427/Marketing-Campaign-Performance-Powerbi/data/README.md

-This folder holder the raw and cleaned dataset.
+This folder holds the raw and cleaned dataset.